tamcy/DataExporterBundle/README.md

     ->getResult();
 ```

-## Types
+## Defining column structure

 Here is how a column is added:

 `$builder->add('id', 'string')`

  * The first parameter is the field name, which has to be unique among the same column set.
-By default the library use Symfony's PropertyAccess component to retrieve the export value from the data object/array using this column name.
+By default, the library uses Symfony's PropertyAccess component to retrieve the value to export from the data object or array using this field name.
  * The second parameter is the field type.
 It can be a type name registered in the type registry (normally via the service tag), or a concrete instance implementing `Sparkson\DataExporterBundle\Exporter\Type\ExporterTypeInterface`.
 For example, you can write `$builder->add('id', new \Sparkson\DataExporterBundle\Exporter\Core\Type\StringType())` and the result will be the same.
  * The third parameter (not shown in the above example) is the options.
 The available options differ from field types.